Emergency Pediatric Dentistry - Lincoln, NE

 Ideally, you would be able to bring your child to come see us immediately in the case of a dental emergency.
 Of course, we all know that life often makes situations less than ideal!
-Whether your child is experiencing pain due to a dental infection or physical trauma, there are a few things you can do on your own to improve the situation and increase the chances we’ll be able to save their tooth.
-Be sure to follow these tips if you aren’t able to reach our office right away:
+Whether your child is experiencing pain due to dental infection or physical trauma, there are a few things you can do on your own to improve the situation and increase the chances we’ll be able to save their tooth.
+Be sure to follow these tips if you aren’t able to reach our dental office right away:

 Find the restoration, give it a quick rinse, and attempt to place it back onto your child’s tooth.
 If it won’t stay, try using some toothpaste to help.
 Make sure your child avoids chewing with the tooth until we’re able to see them and repair it.

-Even though the baby teeth are meant to fall out anyway, should one be knocked out in an accident, you should still bring your child to our office so we can check on their remaining teeth.
+Even though the baby teeth are meant to fall out anyway, should one be knocked out in an accident, you should still bring your child to our dental office so we can check on their remaining teeth.
 When it comes to a knocked-out adult tooth, you need to come see us as quickly as possible so we can put it back into place.
 Recover the tooth, rinse it off, and try to put it back into its socket.
 If this isn’t working, store the tooth with either some milk or saltwater.

 Cut or Bitten Tongue, Lip, or Cheek

 Apply pressure to the wound with a bit of tissue paper to help the blood clot more quickly.
 If the bleeding persists for more than 10 minutes, head straight to your local ER.